Non-planarity of Markoff graphs mod p: Introduction

 The same approach gives a bound on the Euler characteristic that would be needed for a surface to accommodate the Markoff graph mod $p$.
 To make sense of the statement, recall that the Euler characteristic of a surface is typically negative. \begin{theorem} If $\chi$ is the Euler characteristic of a surface in which the Markoff graph mod $p$ can be embedded, then as $p \rightarrow \infty$,

 \end{theorem} Given $\chi$, Theorem~\ref{thm:euler-char} shows that there are only finitely many primes for which the Markoff graph mod $p$ can be embedded in a surface of that Euler characteristic.
 Indeed, such an embedding is impossible for $p > (1+o(1))\sqrt{2|\chi|}$, although our estimates on the term $o(1)$ are somewhat impractical.
 Theorem~\ref{thm:main} is a more precise statement of this form with $\chi=2$ for the planar case.
+The order of magnitude $p^2$ in Theorem~\ref{thm:euler-char} is correct: drawing each edge on a handle of its own gives an embedding in a surface with $-\chi = (3+o(1)) p^2$.

 The exceptions $p=2,3,7$ in Theorem~\ref{thm:main} give the smallest Markoff graphs.
 The number of vertices in the Markoff graph for an odd prime $p$ is $p^2 + 3p(-1)^{(p-1)/2}$, by a formula of Carlitz \cite{Carlitz}, which we review in Lemma~\ref{lem:counts}.
 In particular, there are 28 vertices for $p=7$ compared to 40 for $p=5$.
 For $p=3$, there are no solutions to $x^2+y^2+z^2=xyz$ besides $(0,0,0)$, connected to itself by all three moves $m_1$, $m_2$, $m_3$, so the Markoff graph mod 3 is empty.
 However, one can obtain a more interesting example mod 3 from the rescaling $x^2+y^2+z^2=3xyz$, as we describe in the conclusion.
 For $p=2$, there are four non-zero solutions, namely $(1,1,1)$ connected to the permutations of $(0,1,1)$ with a pair of self-edges at each of the latter (Figure~\ref{fig:mod2}).
 These more singular examples can be drawn in the plane, but it is natural to exclude them and think of the Markoff graph mod 7 as the only non-trivial planar example.